 Grade point.
 A grade point is a number between 0 and 4.00 that is assigned to a grade (alpha or percentage) and then used to calculate a grade point average (GPA).
 The grade point value is reflected on the Official Student Record.
-See also Undergraduate Grading Policy ...
+See also Undergraduate Grading Policy .

 Grade point average.
-The grade point average is a weighted average calculated hours) / (sum of credit hours).
+The grade point

+average is a weighted average calculated as follows: Sum of (grade point x credit hours) / (sum of credit hours).
 Courses graded on a pass/fail basis and those courses accepted on transfer credit are not included in the GPA calculations.
-See

-Undergraduate Grading Policy ...
+See Undergraduate Grading Policy .